saneki/tlor-tutorials-mirror/tutorials/tutorial_2_intro_to_olly_debug/README.md

 ![olly_memory.png](img/olly_memory.png)

 The memory window displays all of the memory blocks that the program has allocated.
-It includes the main sections of the running app (in this case, the “Showstr ” items in the Owner column.
+It includes the main sections of the running app (in this case, the “Showstr” items in the Owner column.
 You can also see a lot of other sections down the list; these are DLL’s that the program has loaded into memory and plans on using.
 If you double-click on any of these lines, a window will open showing a disassembly (or hex dump) of that section.
 This window also shows the type of block, the access rights, the size and the memory address where the section is loaded.

 ##### 2. (P)atches